 It’s a drink and a show!

 You can find a wide array of fresh juice stands.
-We also availed ourselves of fresh limeade and were very intrigued to see fresh watermelon juice/slushy being sold.
+Fresh limeade was commonly available in Cartagena (and absolutely delicious), and we were very intrigued to see fresh watermelon juice/slushy being sold as well!

 Aguapanela is a sugarcane drink – the name literally means “sugar cane water.”
 It’s made by smashing up a block of unrefined sugarcane and mixing it with water and a bit of lime.
 We had this drink served both hot and cold – personally I preferred it cold!
 It tasted kind of like a brown sugar lemonade.